 • The commoditization cycle of technology: How transformative tech becomes invisible infrastructure

-Cross-cutting metaphor: Food and cooking as design metaphor (appears across multiple categories)
+• Food and cooking as design metaphor (appears across multiple categories), especially around mise en place and knife skills

 Technical Writing